Yogananda-J/AI-Preparation/README.md

 #### ML Service (Interview AI Features)

-The ML service provides AI-powered interview features including question generation, speech recognition (ASR), and facial expression recognition (FER).
+The ML service provides AI-powered interview features.
+In the current UpSkill implementation it is primarily used for:

+- Health checking the ML stack
+- Stubbed video anomaly analysis for InterviewV2 (overall webcam recording)

+Legacy endpoints for full ML-driven interviews (start_interview/next_question/finish_interview, WebSocket metrics, ASR/FER) still exist but are not used by the current InterviewV2 flow.

 **Prerequisites:**
 - Python 3.9+